shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step7.md

 Before you continue to the next page, click **Cancel** in the **New Processor** window.
 Click the blue toggle button on the right of the `nginx - custom` pipeline to disable the pipeline.

 ![nginx-custom-disabled](logsparsing/assets/nginx-custom-disabled.png)

+If there already is an **Nginx** pipeline installed in the Datadog organization, make sure the blue toggle button on the right of the pipeline is enabled.